pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 {% include pagebreak.html canvas=145 %}
 {% include pagebreak.html canvas=146 %}

-it causes toxic changes of the liver.

 {% include figure.html fig="35" %}

- {% include pagebreak.html canvas=147 %} printing shop for quotations, and that the
-quotations for a printed product are about the same as those for a photo-offset book from typescript.
+It often happens that a manuscript is submitted to a photo-offset shop and a {% include pagebreak.html canvas=147 %} printing shop for quotations, and that the quotations for a printed product are about the same as those for a photo-offset book from typescript.
 This is invariably the